A defamation case can seriously damage your online reputation. Do you know what to do to prevent? And fight? Here is the word of the experts.

 In these cases, contact the company/provider directly, such as Facebook Support, and explain in detail the issue, reporting with facts why that content is false.

-In this case is possible to remove fake reviews from Google and other platforms.
+In this case is possible to remove fake or negative reviews from Google and other platforms.

 3. Legal action